 Working Out When You’re Sick

-Working out while you are sick can be safe (depending on your symptoms), but you may want to take some extra precautions if you choose to do so.
+Working out when you’re sick can be safe (depending on your symptoms), but you may want to take some extra precautions if you choose to do so.
 First, you may want to consider working out from home as a common courtesy to prevent spreading any sickness to others.
 Often times I will just go for a family walk instead of my normal trip to the gym.

 If you decide to go to the gym here are some tips to help prevent spreading germs: